 The space open and spacious, with access to the outside in different ways.
 Artworks was chosen carefully to highlight the different areas.

-The fireplace was designed an built in to fit the style of the house.
+The fireplace was designed and built in to fit the style of the house.
+The use of breeze blocks part of the design style.

 The corner windows was fitted to let the outside in !